act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Passed Example 1

-The presence of errors is conveyed through text error message.
+This error message (the `p` element) conveyed the presence of an error through its text.

 ```html
 <label for="first_name">First Name</label>